romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-A workflow run has failed, and you need to diagnose the issue.
+Q: A workflow run has failed, and you need to diagnose the issue.
 Which of the following is the first step you should take?
 <details><summary>Show the answer</summary><p>

 - **Review the logs of the failed run in the Actions tab of the GitHub repository**